 What to know about yard drains for proper drainage

-Back in the days when you could buy a house that sat on an acre of land there was no need for yard drains.
+Back in the days when you could buy a house that sat on an acre of land, there was no need for yard drains.
 Here in Los Angeles and local newer communities such as Santa Clarita, yard drains are almost a necessity.
-Regardless of the soil types present in your area, subsurface drain are still almost always a necessity.
-For the most part, as land grows increasingly harder to acquire, the houses have to thus be built on smaller lots.
-Subsequently, the smaller the lot the less opportunity the home owner has to facilitate drainage away from the building.
+Regardless of the soil types present in your area, the subsurface drain is still almost always a necessity.
+For the most part, as the land grows increasingly harder to acquire, the houses have to thus be built on smaller lots.
+Subsequently, the smaller the lot the less opportunity the homeowner has to facilitate drainage away from the building.
 Thus reducing the potential for water intrusion.

-There are multiple different ways to acheive proper drainage around the homes parimeter, for example:
+There are multiple different ways to achieve proper drainage around the perimeter of the home, for example:

 - Subsurface drainage